loighic/loighic.github.io/_pages/macro/pt3a/AS.md

 The second theory is the **sticky-price theory**.
 This theory is similar to the previous one, but, as its name suggests, its focus is on all prices, not just wages.
 In this theory, it is the prices for some goods and services that are slow to adjust when the price level changes.

 One aspect of this theory that is a little odd is the idea that, while the price level (which is based on all prices) is rising or falling, some individual prices are not changing.
-Clearly it can't be all or even most prices that aren't changing.
-If it was, then the price level wouldn't be changing.
-But it is possible for changes to the price level to be driven by increases or decreases in the prices of only certain very significant goods (e.g., gas, used cars, food, rent) while many other prices are slow to change.
+Clearly it can't be all or even most prices that aren't changing, or the price level wouldn't be changing.

 Here is a definition that we need for this theory.

 > **Menu costs**: The costs of changing the price of a good or service.
 This includes the costs associated with changing price tags, websites, printed materials, and any other places where the (nominal) price has already been given.
 Menu costs also include the costs incurred by confusing or angering customers, and the cost of determining what the new price should be.

+So, the picture that this theory gives us is one where enough firms are changing their prices so that the price level itself changes.
+But because of menu costs, some firms aren't able to adjust their prices.

 Here are the two scenarios:

 >The price level decreases, but, because of menu costs or existing contracts, some firms don't adjust their prices downward.
 Consequently, because their prices are too high, their sales decline.
 These firms, then, reduce employment and output.
 >
->The price level increases, but, because of meu costs or existing contracts, some firms don't raise their prices.
+>The price level increases, but, because of menu costs or existing contracts, some firms don't raise their prices.
 Their sales increase, and so they increase investment and hire more workers, which increases output.

 ###### The misperceptions theory

 Third is the **misperceptions theory**.
-This theory is different than the previous two in that it doesn't include the idea that prices or wages are sticky.
-Rather, according to this theory, all prices adjust but people misinterpret the change to the price that they watch the most closely.
+This theory doesn't include the idea that prices or wages are sticky.
+Instead, as the name suggests, there is a misperception about what is occuring when the price level changes.
 If a perfectly informed person understood that all prices (including wages) were changing, then this person would have no reason to change his or her behavior in response to a change to the price level.

-According to this theory, however, producers and workers see that certain prices are changing, and they misinterpret these changes as being changes to either (1) only the goods or services that they produce or (2) only their own wages.
+But, according to this theory, when the price level changes, people misinterpret the change to the price that they watch the most closely.
+Producers and workers see that certain prices are changing, and they misinterpret these changes as being changes to either (1) only the goods or services that they produce or (2) only their own wages.
 Not realizing that all (or most) prices are rising or falling, they change their behavior.
 We will just focus on the producers' misperception.

 >Let's say that the price level is decreasing.
 A type of producer---say, wheat farmers---watches the price of wheat closely, and they see that this price has fallen.
 At the same time, they don't immediately notice that the prices of the inputs that they use have also fallen.
 Believing that they still have high costs while they are getting a low price for their wheat, they reduce employment and other costs.
 Consequently, they produce less wheat (and the same happens for many other kinds of producers), and GDP falls.
 >